Puppy attacked by bear in February ‘is doing absolutely amazing’

 The attack roughed up the 29-year-old Orrington construction worker, too, when he ran over and fought the bear off his dog, he said.

-Gray said he got the wind knocked out of him when he punched, kicked, and ultimately jabbed the animal in the eye, prompting it to run away and topple him over in the process.
+Gray said he got the wind knocked out of him when he punched, kicked and ultimately jabbed the animal in the eye, prompting it to run away and topple him over in the process.

 He was later treated at the hospital for minor scratches and bruises, but “I’m doing great,” he said.